Junjuri/Four-DL-models-comparison-for-evaluating-CARS/README.md

 ## About Synthetic test data and code
 The details of the 300 synthetic test spectra

-"y_test_300_merge_spectra3.npy"---> referes to the true Raman signal and can be found here https://github.com/Junjuri/LUT/blob/main/y_test_300_merge_spectra3.npy
+"y_test_300_merge_spectra3.npy"---> referes to the true Raman signal and data can be found here https://github.com/Junjuri/LUT/blob/main/y_test_300_merge_spectra3.npy

-"x_test_300_merge_spectra3.npy"---> referes to the input CARS data and can be found here https://github.com/Junjuri/LUT/blob/main/x_test_300_merge_spectra3.npy
+"x_test_300_merge_spectra3.npy"---> referes to the input CARS data and data can be found here https://github.com/Junjuri/LUT/blob/main/x_test_300_merge_spectra3.npy

 Testing can be done by using the following program.
 'RSS_Advances_CNN_prediction_on_test_data.py'.
 It can be found here https://github.com/Junjuri/LUT/blob/main/RSS_Advances_CNN_prediction_on_test_data.py